oromis1508/testcafe-reporter/README.md

 With that tag report always will be generated to one file.<br>
 Result files saved like `report_3.02_34138.json`, where 34138 - run id.
 Result will be formed as by <a href="#acd-html-combine">npx acd-html-combine</a> command (with combined json).

-With definition <a href="#saveToFile">--reportFile</a> can be used to write results in one file for different runs.
+With definition <a href="#saveToFile">--reportFile</a> can be used to write results in one file with new name.
 </p>

 ### acd-html-combine